 The Affects of Negligent Death

 Directly affected persons - such as the deceased person's spouse, domestic partner and surviving children - are entitled to file such a lawsuit.
-Other affected persons, such as parents and stepchildren, may also - depending on the circumstances - be permitted to file a lawsuit with experienced wrongful death lawyers.
+Other affected persons, such as parents and stepchildren, may also - depending on the circumstances - be permitted to file a lawsuit with experienced legal counsel.

-If you've experienced a death of a loved one, you may be suffering from the following; but our wrongful death law firm can help.
+If you've experienced a death of a loved one, you may be suffering from the following; but our our lawyers can help.

 - Loss of Love, Companionship, Comfort & Care

 How Much Time Do You Have to File a Lawsuit Claim?